Board Of Directors

 Jaswinder Pal Singh

-Jaswinder Pal Singh has served as a director since October 2013.
+Jaswinder Pal Singh has served as a director since October 2013 and lead director since May 2019.
 Since 2004, Dr. Singh has served as a Full Professor of Computer Science at Princeton University.
 He has also served as Chairman since May 2013 and Co-Founder since October 2011 of Gwynnie Bee, Inc., an Internet technology company in the retail space.
 Previously, he was Co-Founder and Chief Technology Officer at firstRain, Inc., a SaaS provider of market intelligence solutions for the enterprise, where he led the development of award-winning technologies and products for web-based communication and information access.
 Dr. Singh also served as an advisor to Right Media, Inc., a SaaS online advertising exchange that was acquired by Yahoo in 2007, and later led the development of Yahoo’s innovative next-generation advertising marketplace.
 Dr. Singh is a leading authority on Scalable Computing Systems, Infrastructure and Applications and has served as a consultant to several leading companies and agencies.
 He was the only computer scientist to receive the NSF Presidential Early Career Award for Scientists and Engineers in 1997 and was also a winner of the Sloan Research Fellowship in the same year.
 He is a coauthor of Parallel Computer Architecture: A Hardware-Software Approach, the leading textbook in Parallel Computing, and author of several patents and over 75 published research papers.
 Dr. Singh has a BSE degree from Princeton University and obtained his MS and PhD degrees from Stanford University.